bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 permanent with semantics, making it easier to serve content internationally and making it more search engine friendly.
-Should that not be enough, semantics also promote interoperability, allowing the exchange and use of information across different platforms and devices.
+Should that not be enough, semantics also promote interoperability, allowing the exchange and use of information across different platforms and devices.</p>

-It's safe to say semantics are important, and here to stay.
-To briefly recap, semantics provide:
+<p>It's safe to say semantics are important, and here to stay.
+To briefly
+recap, semantics provide:</p>

 <ul>
   <li>Unambiguous, shared meaning within content</li>